 Do this, commit it to paper and revisit it often.

-Then see how quickly your 'ideal' clients start to turn up ... until you reach the point where you are only working with those you truly enjoy working with.
+Then see how quickly your ‘ideal’ clients start to turn up … until you reach the point where you are only working with those who are truly the best match for you.

 So, tell me, who is your ideal client?